dspringuel-va/blog-posts/devops-handbook/README.md

 *Why*

 Filling those gaps enables the monitoring of the whole system at once.
-It allows us to detect problems almost as soon as they occur, whereever they occur, which leads to a faster mean time to recovery.
+It allows us to detect problems almost as soon as they occur, wherever they occur, which leads to a faster mean time to recovery.

 ### Integrate Hypothesis-Driven Development and A/B Testing into our Daily Work